hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 ]
 ```

+**`app.jvm.extract-native-libraries`** If true (the default) then native libraries will be deleted from JARs and placed in the lib directory of the bundled JVM.
+If false, they are left alone.
+[See below](#jar-stripping) for more information.

 ## Importing a JVM/JDK

 These days there are many distributions of Java to choose from.
 You've probably already chosen your JVM/JDK for development purposes, but you'll need to specify which one you want so Conveyor can download the different versions for different platforms.